 Peter has spent a lifetime involved with Nordic sports.
 A Vermont native, he was a four event skier in high school and specialized in cross-country skiing at Fort Lewis College in Durango CO.

-Graves,61, has been a US Ski Team Coach, the USSA Eastern Nordic Program Director, and was the USSA's Events Services Coordinator.
+Graves,62, has been a US Ski Team Coach, the USSA Eastern Nordic Program Director, and was the USSA's Events Services Coordinator.
 He’s had a lifelong affection for ski jumping and has announced more jumping events than anyone else in the United States over a 30+ year career, for NBC Sports, ESPN, OLN and Universal Sports.
 He has covered many of the Springer Tournee's over the years, and has also served as Team Leader for the 1984 FIS World Junior Nordic Championships in Trondheim and countless Swiss Week trips.
-Graves, the father of two grown children, Katie Bowen and former US Ski Team Nordic combined athlete Willy, also writes about the Nordic scene for SKI TRAX, and Universal Sports.com.
-Last season served as Press Chief for USASJ at the 2013 Springer Tournee in Europe.
+Graves, the father of two grown children, Katie Bowen and former US Ski Team Nordic combined athlete Willy, also writes about the Nordic scene for SKI TRAX.
+Last season he served as Press Chief for USASJ at the 2013 Springer Tournee in Europe.

 He began his broadcasting career for ABC Sports as a Nordic commentator at the 1980 Olympic Winter Games in Lake Placid, and has announced at 8 Olympic Games.
-More recently, he announced Nordic skiing at the 2010 Vancouver Olympic Winter Games alongside Chris Hastings and Jean Segun.
+More recently, he announced Nordic skiing at the 2010 Vancouver Olympic Winter Games alongside Chris Hastings and Jean Segun., and also announced at the 2014 Olympic Winter Games in Sochi.
 Graves was honored for his work by USSA winning the John Clair Award for lifetime service to USSA.
 He has also been named Announcer of the Year by Velo News magazine and is a member of the Grandma's Marathon Hall of Fame in Duluth, MN.
 Graves is also a voting member of the US Ski Hall of Fame Committee and the Vermont Ski Hall of Fame.
 He was the receipent of the USASJ Ptarmigan Award in 2013.